IBM/opensource-ai-workshop/docs/lab-2/README.md

 ---
-title: Chat with your local AI
+title: Chatting with Your Local AI
-description: Get to know your local LLM
+description: Get acquainted with your local LLM
 logo: images/ibm-blue-background.png
 ---